Stay-Hack06/git-pair-exercise-2/readme.md

 A. It depends on if I have the patience at that time.

 2. Do you know how to use a sewing machine?
+A: I do, my grandma tought me

+3. Would you eat pickles and ice cream?